 International Hydrographic Organization

-Calder, Brian, "Distribution-free, Variable Resolution Depth Estimation with Composite Uncertainty" (2013).
-Center for Coastal and Ocean Mapping.
+Calder, Brian R., "Distribution-free, Variable Resolution Depth Estimation with Composite Uncertainty" (2013).
+U.S. Hydrographic Conference.
 859.